zer0pwned/nim-screenshot/README.md

 * To use this library on Mac, you should enable two frameworks during compilation.
 For instance, pass `-framework CoreGraphics -framework CoreFoundation` for your clang linker.
 See `screenshot.nims` as reference.
+* The raw RGB data we retrieved from operating system normally is reversed, so we have to perform byte swap when finalizing the PNG data.
+But this procedure can be slow at debug mode.
+My Macbook Pro generally takes 3 seconds for one PNG file but once you enable the release mode, it can be really fast.
+(On Windows, the debug mode is not that slow though.)
+* You need allow your program to have screen recording privilege if your Mac has privacy control enabled.